openframeworks/ofBook/project_eva/chapter.md

 **[i am sure there's someone to reference about video]**

 #### Preloading versus dynamic loading
-In general all video sources that are used in a controlled way (used only as one instance) are preloaded at startup of the software.
-For video sources that are called up dynamically in possibly multiple instances at once, i use a combination of two approaches:
+In general all video sources that are used in a controlled way (as in: used only as one instance) are preloaded at startup of the software.
+For video sources that are called up dynamically in possibly multiple instances at once, a combination of two approaches were used:

  1. Load the video content when needed ... freezes whole app momentarily while loading file, unless the video loading is executed within a thread
  2. Preload a large enough vector of multiple instances of the video, then cycle through them with a pointer ... allows for faster access/display, yet slows down the application if used for too big or too many video files